ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+Zcash's difficulty consensus rules are similar to Bitcoin.

+Each block contains a **difficulty threshold** in its header.
+The hash of the block header must be less than this **difficulty threshold**.
+(When interpreted as a 256-bit integer in big-endian byte order.)
+This context-free semantic verification check is performed by the `BlockVerifier`.

+After each block, the difficulty threshold is adjusted so that the block gap is close to the target spacing.
+On average, harder blocks take longer to mine, and easier blocks take less time.

-The difficulty threshold for the next block is calculated using the difficulty thresholds and times of recent blocks.
+The **adjusted difficulty** for the next block is calculated using the difficulty thresholds and times of recent blocks.
 Zcash uses the most recent 28 blocks in the **relevant chain** in its difficulty adjustment calculations.

 The difficulty adjustment calculations adjust the **mean target difficulty**, based on the difference between the **median timespan** and the **target timespan**.
+If the median timespan is less than the target timespan, the next block is harder to mine.

+The `StateService` calculates the adjusted difficulty using the context from the **relevant chain**.
+The difficulty contextual verification check ensures that the **difficulty threshold** of the next block is equal to the **adjusted difficulty** for its relevant chain.

 ## State service interface changes
 [state-service-interface]: #state-service-interface